FREE On-Demand Webinar (2026)

 Meet the Presenters

-Lisa Taylor helps leaders redesign workforce systems for a world shaped by AI, longer working lives, and accelerating change.
-As Founder and CEO of Challenge Factory, Lisa works at the intersection of research, policy and practice to help governments, organizations and executives confront a hard truth: today’s leadership pipelines and talent systems weren’t built for the conditions they now face.
+Lisa Taylor helps leaders redesign workforce systems for a world shaped by AI, longer working lives and accelerating change.
+As Founder and CEO of Challenge Factory, she works at the intersection of research, policy and practice to help governments, organizations and executives build talent systems that are fit for today's workforce realities.
+Known for her work on Broken Talent Escalators® and the Five Drivers of Workforce Change™, Lisa translates complex trends–including longevity, technology and evolving employment relationships–into practical strategies leaders can act on.
+Her insights have been featured by The Globe and Mail, Forbes and the OECD, and she is a sought-after keynote speaker on the future of work.

 Carli Fink is a Certified Career Development Practitioner (CCDP®) passionate about bringing a contemporary, evidence-based approach to career development.
 As a Workforce & Learning Consultant with Challenge Factory, she leverages her expertise in career and workforce development, higher education and curriculum design to help clients create workplaces where people thrive.
+With 10 years of experience at the intersection of education and career development, Carli drives change at the individual, group and systems levels.
+She has advised more than 1,800 people on their careers, designed and facilitated career learning programs, developed award-winning career tools, and helped scale initiatives that engaged hundreds of students.

 What Learners are Saying: